Fairness Risks for Group-conditionally Missing Demographics: Integrating Fairness Risk with SSL

-We next illustrate how the fairness risk can be integrated with semi-supervised learners.
-As an example, we recap the semi-supervised VAE \citep[SS-VAE,][]{Kingma2014semi} in the context of missing $a$ and/or $y$ values. \footnote{It is customary in probability and statistics to denote random variables by capital letters.
-However, the VAE literature generally uses lowercase letters, and so hereafter we follow the custom there. }
+We next illustrate how the fairness risk can be integrated with SSL.
+As an example, we recap the semi-supervised VAE \citep[SS-VAE,][]{Kingma2014semi} with missing $a$ and $y$ values. \footnote{It is customary in statistics to denote random variables by capital letters.
+However, the VAE literature generally uses lowercase letters.
+We thus switch to their custom. }

+\paragraph{Why VAE?} In terms of SSL, while some discriminative methods exist such as \citet{ZhuLafGha03}, the most prevalent and effective approaches are based on generative models, such as SS-VAE.
+Indeed, most conventional generative models for SSL are essentially VAEs, especially when they are trained with variational inference.

+Secondly, our approach to fairness risk relies on an encoder capable of estimating the posterior probability of missing labels or demographics.
+This rules out normalizing flows or generative adversarial networks unsuitable, as the latter’s discriminator does not serve as an encoder.
+Moreover, transformers are not considered since our formulation does not involve sequential data modeling.

+In contrast, VAE employs an encoder and provides the conditional independencies that allow us to more finely specify the constituent distributions as in \eqref{eq:decoder_def} and \eqref{eq:q(a|xa)}.
+Diffusion models, as a more refined variant of VAE, can also be adopted.
+However, we intentionally keep the generative model simple, prioritizing fairness modeling, while future work can incorporate additional refinements to the VAE.